 Be sure to dress modestly and to have your shoulders, knees, and also upper body covered or else you will not be allowed to enter.

-The entryway to the Holy place Mount is on the outside of the Western Wall surface and you have to pass security check if you want to go in.
+The entryway to the Holy Place Mount is on the outside of the Western Wall surface and you have to pass a security check if you want to go in.

 Tensions are a lot greater below than they have actually remained in previous years, so the protection is a bit stricter.
 Be quiet and respectful to those who are worshipping within.

-You have to know before you visit Jerusalem Israel that this place is also considered the Holy place Mount, where the First Temple was constructed by King Soloman, so this website holds a lot of relevance for Jews as well as Christians too.
+This place in Jerusalem Israel is also considered the Holy place Mount, where the First Temple was constructed by King Solomon, so this site holds a lot of relevance for Jews as well as Christians too.

 7.7.
 Pray at the Western Wall